awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

 The online help for each command provides a reference of all command options\.
 To access this help, run the command with a `-?`, for example `New-FSxSmbShare -?`\.

-### Passing Credentials to New\-FSxSmbShare<a name="pass-credentials-to-new-fsxsmbshare"></a>
+### Passing credentials to New\-FSxSmbShare<a name="pass-credentials-to-new-fsxsmbshare"></a>

 You can pass credentials to New\-FSxSmbShare so that you can run it in a loop to create hundreds or thousands of shares without having to re\-enter credentials each time\.

-Prepare the credential object required to create the file shares on your Amazon FSx for Windows File Server file server using one of the following options\.
+Prepare the credential object required to create the file shares on your FSx for Windows File Server file server using one of the following options\.
 + To generate the credential object interactively, use the following command\.

   ```